 The next thing to do is measure your seating group so that the side table is on the rug at least three to five inches.

-A queen-size bed is five ft. wide so an eight-foot area rug will leave one and a half feet on each side of such bed.
-Thereby allowing plenty of room for your feet to land on the area rug in the morning.
+A queen-size bed is five feet wide, so an eight-foot area rug will leave one and a half feet on each side of such a bed.
+You are thereby allowing plenty of room for your feet to land on the area rug in the morning.

-Rug Size For Dining Room
+What Rug Size Do I Need For Dining Room

-With feasting rooms, the key is to have comfortable space for the seating to move back and front beneath the dining table without it getting caught on the rug.
+With feasting rooms, the key is to have comfortable space for the seating to move back and front beneath the dining table without getting caught on the rug.

 Do's and Don'ts For Dining Rug Size